ARMOR PRO WINDOWS AND DOORS

 Impact windows are highly energy efficient, offering superior performance compared to standard windows.
 The multi-layered construction provides excellent insulation, reducing heat transfer between indoor and outdoor environments.
 Many impact windows feature Low-E coatings that reflect infrared radiation while allowing visible light to pass through, helping maintain comfortable indoor temperatures year-round.
 In South Florida's hot climate, this means reduced cooling costs during summer months and improved comfort during brief cool periods.
 The energy efficiency of impact windows is measured through U-factor (insulation value) and Solar Heat Gain Coefficient (SHGC), with lower values indicating better performance.
 Many impact windows qualify for ENERGY STAR certification, and homeowners may be eligible for energy efficiency tax credits or utility rebates when installing qualifying products.

-Protect your home Armor Pro Windows & Doors!
+Protect your home with Armor Pro Windows & Doors!

 Call (954) 231-7164 or Get Started Online with a Free Estimate!